rxtr007/SpringCT-Assignment/README.md

 MVVM-demo project
 * Includes URLSession to call dummy API,
-* Used Userdefaults to store plain text info and load the app next time using that info
+* Used UserDefaults to store plain text info and load the app next time using that info